 256.476 Consumer support program.

 Subdivision 1.
 Purpose and goals.
-The commissioner of human services shall establish a consumer support grant program to assist individuals with functional limitations and their families in purchasing and securing supports which the individuals need to live as independently and productively in the community as possible.
+The commissioner of human services shall establish a consumer support grant program for individuals with functional limitations and their families who wish to purchase and secure their own supports.
 The commissioner and local agencies shall jointly develop an implementation plan which must include a way to resolve the issues related to county liability.
 The program shall:

-(1) make support grants available to individuals or families as an effective alternative to existing programs and services, such as the developmental disability family support program, the alternative care program, personal care attendant services, home health aide services, and nursing facility services;
+(1) make support grants available to individuals or families as an effective alternative to the developmental disability family support program, personal care attendant services, home health aide services, and private duty nursing services;

-(2) provide consumers more control, flexibility, and responsibility over the needed supports;
+(2) provide consumers more control, flexibility, and responsibility over their services and supports;

 (3) promote local program management and decision making; and

 (4) encourage the use of informal and typical community supports.

 Subd.
 2. Definitions.
 For purposes of this section, the following terms have the meanings given them:

 (a) "County board" means the county board of commissioners for the county of financial responsibility as defined in section 256G.02, subdivision 4, or its designated representative.
 When a human services board has been established under sections 402.01 to 402.10, it shall be considered the county board for the purposes of this section.